hiepph/simple-interpreter/README.md

 `lexer.go`

-This part I don't follow the author by making a `Lexer` class but traversing the code to build tokens manually.
+In this part, I don't follow the author by making a `Lexer` class but traversing the code to build tokens manually.
 The intention is the same: breaking down the source code into individual tokens with values and types.